'Abbey Road': Iconic Beatles album turns 50 | DW | 26.09.2019

 The rock band Red Hot Chili Peppers, for example, walked naked over the zebra crossing with white socks draped over their private parts, for their EP, The Abbey Road.
 The Simpsons, Teletubbies, Star Wars characters, assorted Disney figures and others have been immortalized on zebra crossings.

-Meanwhile, the graphic artist and blogger Wells Baum mounted the Beatles themselves in Segways, or catapulted them together with the VW Beetle into weightlessness, in updates of the storied Abbey Road image.
+Meanwhile, the graphic artist and blogger Wells Baum mounted The Beatles on Segways, or showed them getting distracted on their mobile phones, in updates of the storied Abbey Road image.

 White Beetle as a harbinger of death?